PavlovIgor/carrierwave-picture/README.md

 end
 ```

 This will automatically create webp and jpg versions of the image.
-Now you can call picture_tag show in your views:
+Now you can call picture_tag in your views:

 ```ruby
 <%= picture image_path, options_hash %>